cdk-patterns/cdk-patterns/README.md

 Follow [@CdkPatterns](https://twitter.com/cdkpatterns) for live discussion / new pattern announcements.
 I plan to add a new pattern weekly so check back regularly!

+You can also checkout [cdkpatterns.com](https://www.cdkpatterns.com) to see all patterns, filter by serverless component or see how they relate to the AWS Well Architected Framework

 You can also check out our [Deconstructing CDKPatterns](https://www.youtube.com/channel/UCuR3jnWEnxx1G2axUMVaogg) YouTube channel for in depth walk throughs of the patterns.

 Note, this is maintained by [@nideveloper](https://twitter.com/nideveloper) not AWS.
 For my motivation, please read this [blog post](https://www.mattcoulter.com/blog/post/2)